-Since 1988, Children with Cancer UK has raised over £250 million to support research into the causes and treatment of childhood cancers, and to provide better facilities for caring for children and their families.
+Since 1988, Children with Cancer UK (formerly Children with Leukaemia) has raised over £250 million to support research into the causes and treatment of childhood cancers, and to provide better facilities for caring for children and their families.
 The founders, the O’Gorman family, whose son Paul’s life was cut short by childhood leukaemia, remain at the helm of what is now a team of over 50 people with offices opposite Great Ormond Street Hospital.

 From vitally important clinical trials and research to family accommodation, our small and dedicated team has funded over 200 projects, as well as supporting a Scientific Advisory Panel who provide invaluable scientific and medical advice and input.